annadodson787/L-system-Plant-Generation/README.md

 ### Build and Compile

 We use CMake to separate the source code and the build files. `CMakeLists.txt` is maintained in each subproject.
-To generate build files (e.g., an .sln file for Windows or a makefile for Linux), you need to 1) create a `build` folder to hold all subprojects; 2) create a subfolder under build for a specific subproject (e.g., `build/a1`); and 3) use CMake to generate the build files (e.g., in `build/a0_hello_world`) based on the source code (e.g., in `proj/a1`).
+To generate build files (e.g., an .sln file for Windows or a makefile for Linux), you need to 1) create a `build` folder to hold all subprojects;
+2) use CMake to generate the build files (i.e., run `cmake <path to source>` in the build folder).

 ### Executable

-The executables are generated in the Release or Debug folder under the subdirectory (e.g., `build/a1/Release`).
+The executables are generated in the Release or Debug folder under the subdirectory (e.g., `build/a1/Release`) for Windows and just in e.g. `build/a1` for Linux/Mac.

 ## 1. Compile and run the first assignment: